eltonx17/payments_app/README.md

 - User Interface can be enhanced to provide better user experience and real-time updates on webhook invocation status.
 - UI can be deployed separately using a static site hosting service for better performance and scalability.

-## Payloads
-- OpenAPI/Swagger documentation is placed in the root of the project (openapi.yaml).
-- Can also be accessed directly in Swagger UI at `http://localhost:8080/swagger-ui/index.html` (local) OR `https://payment-eg.koyeb.app/swagger-ui/index.html` for detailed API documentation

 ## API Endpoints
 - `POST /v1/payments/create`: Create a new payment
 - `POST /v1/webhooks/create`: Register a new webhook